 Some renal diseases like Polycystic Kidney Disease (PKD) are result from hereditary factors.
 In polycystic kidney disease number of cysts develops in the kidney, these cysts gradually replace the mass of kidney.
 Impairing kidney function and leading to renal failure.

-- Track 18-4Kidney Disease in Elderly Diabetic Patients
+- Track 15-4Kidney Disease in Elderly Diabetic Patients

-- Track 18-5Drug Dosing and Renal Toxicity in the Elderly Patient
+- Track 15-5Drug Dosing and Renal Toxicity in the Elderly Patient

-- Track 18-7Hypertension, Chronic Kidney Disease, and The Elderly
+- Track 15-7Hypertension, Chronic Kidney Disease, and the Elderly

-- Track 18-8Cardiovascular Disease in the Elderly With Kidney Disease
+- Track 15-8Cardiovascular Disease in the Elderly with Kidney Disease

 Syndrome of protein-energy wasting consists of nutritional and metabolic abnormalities seen in chronic kidney disease.
 Maintain a healthy lifestyle is essential for people with renal disorders, especially if you have high blood pressure, diabetes, or both.
 Control and maintain of good blood glucose can help to prevent or postpone diabetic complications, including kidney disease.
 What you eat and drink may help slow down kidney disease.
 Dietitian can guide you how to select foods that are easier on your kidneys about protein, potassium, phosphorus, sodium, and how to read food leaflets and labels.